mavryk-network/mavryk-protocol/docs/developer/testing.rst

-Overview of Testing in Octez
+Overview of Testing in Mavkit
 ============================

-The goal of this document is to give an overview on how testing is done in Octez, and to help Octez contributors use the test suite and write tests by pointing them towards the most appropriate testing framework for their use case.
-Finally, this guide explains how tests can be :ref:`run automatically in the Octez CI
+The goal of this document is to give an overview on how testing is done in Mavkit, and to help Mavkit contributors use the test suite and write tests by pointing them towards the most appropriate testing framework for their use case.
+Finally, this guide explains how tests can be :ref:`run automatically in the Mavkit CI
 <gitlab_test_ci>` and how to :ref:`measure test coverage
 <measuring-test-coverage>`.

-The frameworks used in Octez can be categorized along two axes: the type of component they test, and the type of testing they perform.
+The frameworks used in Mavkit can be categorized along two axes: the type of component they test, and the type of testing they perform.
 We distinguish the following components: